nvh95/jsconf-korea2022/slides.md

 ---

-# What did I got from doing open source software?
+# What did I receive from doing open source software?

 - Knowledge.
-Lot of knowledge.
+A lot of knowledge.

 <img src="/meme/knowledge.jpg" width="300" />